setempler/miscset/README.md

 library(miscset)
 ```

+## Documentation

 For documentation use the `vignette` function within an R session:

 ```
 vignette("miscset")
 ```

-or from the web source at [CRAN](http://cran.r-project.org/web/packages/miscset/vignettes/miscset.pdf) or [github](https://github.com/setempler/miscset/blob/master/vignettes/miscset.pdf) for the respective version.
+or read the vignette/manual from the web source at [CRAN](http://cran.r-project.org/web/packages/miscset/vignettes/miscset.pdf) or [github](https://raw.githubusercontent.com/setempler/miscset/master/vignettes/miscset.pdf) for the respective version.

 ## License